black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 ## step 3
 Add a console.log("Hello World"); line between your script tags.
 Then click the "Console" button to open the console.
 You should see the text "Hello World".

+## Step 4
+Remove your console.log("Hello World"); line.
+Then give your now empty script element a src attribute set to ./script.js.